 Do you dream of having the freedom to travel?
 Or the money to do it?
 My entire vacation was paid for through the brand partnerships that I’ve built with my blog.
 You can do this too!
 I teach you how to take your first steps towards your dream vacation in this free ebook, Your First 1k Blogging.
 Get it here!

 PS.
-Our last trip to NYC and 48 hours in Carmel if you happen to be on our coast.
+5 thing to do with 48 hours in Carmel if you happen to be on our coast.

 (All photography from my personal iPhone).